AionSystem/AIONSYSTEM/README.md

 **The problem:** AI doesn't fail loudly.
 It fails fluently — producing polished, plausible output with the same tone whether it's right or catastrophically wrong.
 Your team can't tell the difference.
 Neither can your clients.
 Most organizations have no instrument for measuring this.

 **The service:** Up to 10 real AI outputs from your organization, reviewed against the FSVE certainty engine.
 A plain-language executive report delivered in 48–72 hours.
-Specific findings, scored, with actionable thresholds.
+Specific findings, scored, with actionable thresholds — and every claim tagged by epistemic status, nothing presented as more certain than the evidence supports.

 **The instrument:** FSVE — Framework for Structured Validity Evaluation.
 M-STRONG · 75+ FCL entries · 0.813 expected validity baseline.
 Documented, falsifiable, open for inspection.
 Not a consultant's opinion — a scored certainty architecture.

 **Commercial range:** $3,000 – $25,000.

 > **Founding Client Offer:** The first three clients to commission a Reliability Snapshot receive a complimentary second-pass audit at six months — same instrument, same threshold, tracked against their original baseline.
-That is not a promotional incentive.
-It is how the validation data gets better.
+That is not a promotional incentive; it is how the validation data gets better.
 Inquiries are open now.

 [![Consulting Inquiries](https://img.shields.io/badge/Get_Your_Snapshot-6A0DAD?style=for-the-badge&logoColor=white)](mailto:aionsystem@outlook.com)